awsdocs/aws-doc-sdk-examples/javav2/README.rst

 + **Using Amazon Cognito to require a user to log into a web application** - A tutorial that discusses how to use Amazon Cognito to require a web application to authenticate with users defined in an Amazon Cognito User Pool.

++ **Creating AWS video analyzer applications using the AWS SDK for Java** - A tutorial that discusses using the AWS SDK for Java and various AWS services, such as the  Amazon Rekognition service, to analyze videos.
+The application analyzes a video located in an Amazon S3 bucket and generate a report that breaks the video into a series of labels.

 AWS service examples
 --------------------